 I didn’t intend to review Jon Palfreman’s book Brain Storms: The Race to Unlock the Mysteries of Parkinson’s Disease, but after reading it I decided it was too good not to share.
 Palfreman is an award-winning science journalist who has Parkinson’s himself.
-He has done a bang-up job of describing Parkinson’s disease, its impact on patients,
+He has done a bang-up job of describing Parkinson’s… read more "Parkinson’s Disease: A Detective Story"

 A superb writer, Siddhartha Mukherjee’s books are easy to read.
 Six years ago I reviewed Siddhartha Mukherjee’s book The Emperor of All Maladies: A Biography of Cancer.
 It was hands-down one of the best books I have ever read on a medical topic.
 Now he’s done it again.
-His new book is… read more "The Gene: An Intimate History.
+His new book is… read more "The Gene: An Intimate History"

 Thumbthing Worth Reading

 I intended to read Sam Kean’s new book The Violinist’s Thumb: And Other Lost Tales of Love, War, and Genius as Written by our Genetic Code just for fun.
 I was expecting a miscellany of trivia loosely gathered around the theme of DNA.
 But I found something much more worthwhile that I… read more "Thumbthing Worth Reading"

 Science has found no evidence that vaccines cause autism; but the true cause(s) of autism have not yet been determined.
 So far the available evidence has pointed towards a largely genetic cause with possible interaction with environmental factors.
 A new study supports that interpretation.
 It also supports previous evidence that… read more "Autism and Prenatal Vitamins"